Henkjan1110/intro-programming-website/data/week5/2-objects-in-a-list.md

 }
 ```

-Handling objects in a list is not really different in any way from the previous experience we have with lists.
-The essential difference is only to define the type for the stored elements when you create the list.
+Working with objects in a list is very similar to working with any other type of element.
+The main difference is that you need to specify the type of object that the list will store when you create it.

-In the example below we first create a list meant for storing Person type object, after which we add persons to it.
-Finally the person objects are printed one by one.
+The example below demonstrates this by first creating a list that will store objects of type `Person`.
+Then, several `Person` objects are added to the list, and finally, each `Person` object is printed out one by one.

 ```java
 List<Person> persons = new ArrayList<>();